zeski99/Advent_of_code_2022/README.md

-Doing advent of code in a single line of python again, some sage mixed in between to simplify things
+Doing advent of code in a single line of python again, some sage mixed in between to simplify things.

+Had to end this year early dure to lack of time.